Eschatology is a Christian term that means the study of the end of history

 the purpose of the book of Revelation was to stiffen resolve in the early

-Christian movement to withstand persecution by the Roman Empire.
+Christian movement so that members could withstand persecution by the Roman Empire.
 Thus, its

 purpose was to predict persecutions and other events that were to happened to the early